 Passing On His Knowledge

 As Sweet Daddy got into his mid-forties, he began taking fewer and fewer bookings abroad, preferring to stay local and spend time singing with his country band and at his local karaoke bar.
-After a 2-month tour of Japan near the end of ’84, Sweet Daddy made his way to Memphis for his final big territory stay, his now infamous run in Jerry Jarrett’s CWA.
+After a 2-month tour of Japan near the end of ’84, Sweet Daddy made his way to Memphis for his final big territory stay, his now infamous run-in Jerry Jarrett’s CWA.

 Back in Toronto, Siki had begun training new wrestlers as well.
 He opened a wrestling school with Canadian wrestling legend Johnny Powers called the Johnny Powers/Sweet Daddy Siki Academy of Professional Wrestling.
-Siki has quoted as saying, “We will teach you how to wrestle clean and we’ll teach you how to wrestle dirty”.
+Siki was quoted as saying, “We will teach you how to wrestle clean and we’ll teach you how to wrestle dirty”.
 One of his first students, Ron Hutchison, spent ’85-’86 as one of WWF’s main enhancement talents when the company ran shows in Canada.
 He wrestled matches against some of the biggest names of the era, including Bret Hart, Randy Savage, and “Mr. 1derful” Paul Orndorff.

 With his in-ring career winding down, Siki partnered with Hutchison and opened another school called Sweet Daddy Siki and Ron Hutchison’s School of Wrestling.
 Even without the flashy robes and boisterous promos, he continued to give back to professional wrestling, having a hand in the training of WWE Hall of Famer Adam “Edge” Copeland.
-His work with Hutchison also led to the training of Christian, Trish Stratus, Gail Kim, Beth Phoenix, Traci Brooks and several others.
+His work with Hutchison also led to the training of Christian, Trish Stratus, Gail Kim, Beth Phoenix, Traci Brooks, and several others.

-A Quiet (Unless He’s Singing) Legend
+A Quiet Legend (Unless He’s Singing)

 Sweet Daddy’s influence on the following generations cannot be overstated.
-His persona was everything guys like “Superstar” Billy Graham and Jesse “The Body” Ventura would emulate to becomes legends in their own right.
+His persona was everything guys like “Superstar” Billy Graham and Jesse “The Body” Ventura would emulate to become legends in their own right.
 Bret “Hitman” Hart has been open about his love and respect for “Mr. Irresistible”, saying, “When I was trying to find myself (as a wrestler), the first character I thought of was Sweet Daddy Siki.”

 These days, the 80-year-old Siki is content to sing in his local karaoke bar and enjoy his “rocking years”.
 His bleached blonde hair remains, as do the massive shoulders for which he was famous.
 He’s a kind man, far more likely to give of himself than take from another, but make no mistake about it, a bigger-than-life heel remains inside of him.
 Throw one of his old capes around him or get him anywhere near a wrestling ring and Sweet Daddy is born again.